SDU-eScience/UCloud/backend/service-common/wiki/auditing.md

 ## Dealing With Sensitive Request Data

-In this section I define "sensitive data" as any kind of data we wouldn't want anyone to be able to access through the audit logs.
+In this section, "sensitive data" is any kind of data which shouldn't be accible through the audit logs.
 It may include any kind of data that would by law be classified as sensitive, but it may also contain other types of data.

 We don't want sensitive data in our logs.
 The audit log should allow us to clearly audit the actions of a user, but it should not contain sensitive data, such as passwords.
 If you are writing a call which will need to accept sensitive data you need to declare an alternative request type which has this sensitive data redacted.

 In the call description you should add: